 Vijender Singh

 Vijender Singh is an Indian actor, best known for Tamil cinema.
-Vijender Singh began their career in 2014.
+Vijender Singh began their career in 2014 and has been a prominent figure in the industry for over 12 years.
 With 30 credits to their name, Vijender Singh remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Vijender Singh is already attracting significant attention for their distinctive work.

 Career Milestones